software-mansion/protostar/website/docs/tutorials/06-deploying/02-migrations/README.md

 :::

-If you build the project, Protostar will print the data flow in the command line.
+If you build the project, Protostar will print migration logs in the command line.

 ```text title="You can use this output for the debugging purposes"
 [INFO] (Protostar → StarkNet) DECLARE